-The IAF’s Architects in Schools initiative will begin again in September 2019: apply for your school to take part by 31 May…
+The IAF’s Architects in Schools initiative will begin again in September 2019 and applications for schools to participate is now closed…

 Architects in Schools is devised and delivered by the IAF and co-funded by the Arts Council, the Department of Education and Skills and the Department of Culture, Heritage and the Gaeltacht.
 The programme is delivered in 30 schools around the country annually, typically as a Transition Year module, and has been running since 2013.

 Architects in Schools provides second-level students with first-hand experience of the design process under the guidance of an architect or architectural graduate working in close collaboration with their teacher.
 The initiative will support specifically trained architects to link with schools and deliver student workshops, spending approximately 12 hours in the classroom with the teacher, usually delivered over two to five sessions.
 The programme makes us of online resources and a publication for students, teachers and architects called My Architecture Design Journal.
 For further information please visit: www.mydesignjournal.ie

 Students will experience architecture through hands-on design workshops and stimulus activities.
 The initiative is designed to compliment the aims of Transition Year and connects to many areas of the second-level schools syllabus, with rich opportunities for cross-curricular learning and development of specific skills and knowledge relating to design and architecture.
 Working closely with design professionals will enable students to gain an insight into working life and enhance awareness of career choices.